paigefaulkner/Computer-Programming-for-Psychology/Assignment #5/README.md

 # Assignment 5

+# I downloaded the folder "images" from the tutorial and used that as my image files for the assignment to test to ensure things worked.

 ## Experiment Structure Excercises
 ### We want to find out how long it takes people to see faces in common objects.
 We will present 10 images, one image per trial, in a randomized order.
 Each image will appear for 1 second in the center of the screen, at a size of 200x200 pixels.
 Each trial will start with a 1-second fixation cross, and end with a "wait for next image" text.
 There will be 2 blocks of trials, with 10 trials each.